marceloguzmanaguirre/GUZMANAGUIRRE-Data-Science-Portfolio/README.md

 ___

 ### 🧐 Exploratory Data Analysis 🧐
 Throughout this course, I developed foundational skills in cleaning and visualizing real-world datasets using Pandas, Regex and Seaborn These skills were essential to preparing data for machine learning and drawing meaningful insights.
-Key skills develop data wrangling, string parsing, feature creation, and visualization for exploration and communication</em>
+Key skills developed include data wrangling, string parsing, feature creation, and visualization for exploration and communication</em>

 #### 🧼 Data Cleaning